March 24, 2023

 If you are in need of inspiration today, here are words from four Holocaust survivors on resilience, perspective, happiness and humour.

+This was 96-year-old Holocaust survivor Olga Horak’s remark while drinking a glass of water.
 Olga survived unthinkable horrors during the Holocaust.
 Today she is elegantly dressed, yet very much appreciative of the simple things that sustain her and give her life.
-There is much we can learn today, as we are asked to stay home, from Olga’s outlook on life.

 Eddie survived multiple camps, including Auschwitz, where his mother and father were both murdered.
-Today, Eddie’s positive outlook on life is infectious.
+Eddie is remembered by people from all over the world for his positive outlook on life, despite the adversity he experienced in his life.

 Jack always expresses an air of resilience.
 He attributes his survival and his strength to tell his story today to his determination not to give up.